robintrayler/collagen_demineralization/manuscript.md

 # Background {#sec:background}

-## Elemental Composition of Bone
+## Elemental Composition of Bone {#sec:background_composition}
 <!-- dentine 12 - 33% organic, bone 20-30% organic.
 Organic content is ~89% collagen. -->

 <!-- bone is 24 - 38% organic see  ~3.5% CO~3~ (3.2  -13%) [@driessens1990] -->

 Bone and dentine are composite materials, with both mineral and organic components.
 Both phases are commonly analyzed for their stable isotope composition (d^2^H, δ^13^C, δ^15^N, δ^18^O) to infer diet, trophic position, and geographic provenance.
 Bioapatite appears to exchange hydrogen with or absorb ambient moisture on timescales of minutes, making it of limited use for d^2^H analyses [@drewicz2020], while the d^2^H values of collagen are used to infer trophic dynamics and geographic provenance [@reynard2008].
 Both collagen and bioapatite are routinely analyzed for their oxygen isotope compositions (δ^18^O) [@hedges2004; @france2015; @kohn2002].
 Essentially all nitrogen in bone is contained in the organic phase, and some studies have analyzed dentine for δ^15^N values without mineral removal [@guiry2016].
 Most pertinent to this study, both the mineral and the organic components contain carbon sources, which must be isolated prior to analysis.
 The mineral phase is primarily bioapatite [Ca~5~(PO~4~)~3~OH] with carbonate (CO~3~) substitutions in the hydroxyl (type-A CO~3~) and phosphate (type-B CO~3~) crystallographic sites [@elliott1985; @elliott2002; @driessens1990].
 Bioapatite carbonate contents vary considerably, with reported values ranging from 3 to 13% [@driessens1990].
 Since carbonate is empirically 20% carbon, assuming an average carbonate content of about 5% [@sydney-zax1991; @zazzo2005] means that bone contains about 1% carbonate-bound carbon, by mass (20% $\times$ 5%).
 Modern dry bone and dentine are 12 to 33% collagen by weight [@driessens1990; @vanklinken1999; @ambrose1990].
 Collagen carbon contents can vary significantly based on preservation, but well preserved samples are usually 35±8% carbon [@vanklinken1999].
 Therefore, an average bone is about 9% (25% $\times$ 35%) collagen-bound carbon by weight.

 Since the carbon isotope diet-to-tissue enrichment factors (ε) differ for mineral and organic phases, bulk stable isotope analysis of bone without isolating either component will result in δ^13^C values that represent a mixture of the two components.
 For example, mammalian herbivore bioapatite carbonate is enriched relative to diet by 11-14‰ depending on body size and gut physiology [@passey2005a], while collagen is enriched by about 5‰ [@ambrose1993].
 Given the the average carbon contents of each phase (discussed above), bulk analysis of bone is expected to be enriched by 6‰ relative to diet $\left( \frac{(diet + 14‰)\times 0.01 + (diet + 5‰) \times 0.09}{0.01 + 0.09} \approx diet +6‰ \right)$.
 Alternatively, bulk bone analyses δ^13^C values are expected to be enriched but 1‰ relative to purified collagen.

-## Collagen Extraction
+## Collagen Extraction {#sec:background_extraction}

+Isolating bone collagen prior to stable isotope analysis is accomplished via reaction with either hydrochloric acid (HCl) or Ethylenediaminetetraacetic acid (EDTA) [@ambrose1990; @tuross1988; @longin1971].
+EDTA demineralization is usually recommended for archaeological or paleontological specimens where collagen may be poorly preserved.
+HCl is a potent protein hydrolyzing agent [@rosenberg2013] and it can induce amino-acid loss in poorly preserved specimens which may alter stable isotope compositions [@pestle2010].
+However, EDTA demineralization methods are often slow and can take weeks to months to fully remove bone mineral, and in well preserved specimens, HCl may be preferred due to its rapid reaction speed.
+The acid protonates the carbonate and phosphate groups of bioapatite, to form carbonic and phosphoric acid [@hankermeyer2002] which can then be decanted, leaving behind the residual collagen.
+This is sometimes followed by rising with sodium hydroxide (NaOH) to remove lipid and humid contaminants [@ambrose1990; @pestle2010; @brown1988; @longin1971].
+The rate of mineral dissolution is strongly dependent on the acid concentration, temperature, reaction time, and particle size [@hankermeyer2002], and changes to one of these variables will inevitably lead to faster or slower mineral removal.
+However there is considerable variation in published methods for collagen extraction.
+While, some studies suggest rapid removal of mineral using higher acid concentrations [@pestle2010], others use lower HCl concentrations, in particular when archaeological or fossil specimens are thought to be poorly preserved [@sealy2014; @tuross1988].
+Particle size also varies considerably across methods, and furthermore, can strongly influence the rate of demineralization [@hankermeyer2002].
+While some authors suggest using bone "chunks", others use methods suggest first grinding samples into small pieces or fine powders [see review of: @sealy2014].

-## Fast Fourier Infrared Spectroscopy
+## Fast Fourier Infrared Spectroscopy {#sec:background_ftir}

 |  band position (cm^-1^) | Chemical Group          | Reference                |
 |:-----------------------:|:-----------------------:|:------------------------:|